lz2510/Tech/Behavior.md

 ### What’s your ideal role in your next company?
 - First of all, divise culture.
 I am from China, Asian.
 I want my next company have more nationalities.
 - The second, from the technology perspective.
 I want my next company follow the best pratices in engineering industry.
 For example, the SOLID principle in OOP.

+### What’s your typical day?
+From go to office to leave office.

 ### Do you write test?